top of page

 Units are assigned flag ceremony and bathroom duties.
 Bathroom duties entail checking supplies are stocked, restocking and the floor is trash free.

-toilets or sinks.
+Campers do NOT clean toilets or sinks.
 Ranger's check and clean restrooms every evening after camper's leave.

 Day Camp Pictures